jackyzha0/quartz/docs/features/offline access.md

 - **Pages** (HTML, your converted Markdown files): Quartz first tries to get them over the Network.
 If that fails, your browser attempts to fetch it from the cache.
 - **Static Resources** (Fonts, CSS Styling, JavaScript): Quartz uses cached resources by default and updates the cache over the network in the background.
-- **Images**: Those are getting saved once and then served from Cache.
-The amount of images is limited to 60 Images and are valid for 30 Days
+- **Images**: Images are saved once and then served from cache.
+Quartz uses a limited cache of 60 images and images remain in the cache for 30 days

 You can edit the fallback page by changing the `offline.md` file in the root of your `content` directory